google/osdfir-infrastructure/charts/turbinia/README.md

 This section outlines how to deploy and manage the Turbinia configuration file within OSDFIR infrastructure.

-There are three primary methods:
+There are two primary methods:

 ### Using Default Configurations